sarthaksingh1551/IceCreamWebsiteProject/README.md

 # IceCreamWebsiteProject
-This project is made using Django framework.
+This website is designed using Django & Bootstrap framework and the code is written in Python Programming Language.

 ## Homepage
 ![](ReadmeImages/homepage.jpg)